 The Brain Injury Association of the Ottawa Valley is a non-profit organization, which exists for the needs of families and survivors of brain injury in the Ottawa Valley regions

-The Ontario Brain Injury Association (OBIA) seeks to develop, provide and disseminate information and educational tools that define, discuss and describe all aspects of acquired brain injury; to bring to the public's attention the definition and effects of acquired brain injury and its incidence and prevalence; to develop and support a province-wide network of community associations and groups whose primary mandate is the support and assistance of persons living with the effects of acquired brain injury.
+OBIA seeks to develop, provide and disseminate information and educational tools that define, discuss and describe all aspects of acquired brain injury The primary mandate is the support and assistance of persons living with the effects of acquired brain injury.

 The Brain Injury Association of America (BIAA) is the voice of brain injury.
 We are dedicated to increasing access to quality health care and raising awareness and understanding of brain injury through advocacy, education and research.
 With a nationwide network of more than 40 chartered state affiliates and hundreds of local chapters and support groups, we provide help, hope and healing for individuals who live with brain injury, their families and the professionals who serve them.